Avril-Cui/61040-ai-concept/README.md

          a postDependence set of Tasks (optional) // tasks that depend on it a note String (optional)
      ```
-   - Schedule refers to the set of time blocks, and it is the user's intended/planned allocation of tasks under each time.
+   - Schedule refers to the set of time blocks, and it is the user's intended/planned allocation of tasks under each time block.
 It is managed under the ScheduleTime concept and has the following structure:

      ```
      a set of TimeBlocks with
          a timeBlockId String // this is a unique id